 - 1. Plans and Elevations will be checked for consistency.
 Any significant discrepancies will result in the application being invalid; - 2.
-Plans must be marked with a recognisable standard metric scale; - 3.
-Plans should be clearly drawn, numbered, dated and identify the address to which they relate: - 4.
+Plans must be marked with a recognisable standard metric scale; and scale bar for electronic applications. - 3.
+Plans should be clearly drawn, numbered, dated and identify the address to which they relate; - 4.
 Plans that are marked "do not scale" or with similar disclaimers will not be accepted and will result in the application being invalid;